genericaylo/submission/README.md

 # Installation Instructions (Windows)

 * Install a list in your system.
-We have tryied it with [Steel Bank Common Lisp](http://www.sbcl.org/).
+We have tried it with [Steel Bank Common Lisp](http://www.sbcl.org/).
-* Install SHOP3 following direction [in the github page](https://github.com/shop-planner/shop3).
-We used the quicklisp installation option solution successfully.
+* Install SHOP3 following directions [in their github page](https://github.com/shop-planner/shop3).
+We used the quicklisp installation option solution on windows successfully.
 * Save the listing below in a .lisp file, such as ``` Example.lisp```
 * Once in sbcl and SHOP3 is loaded (e.g. through a ```(load "~/init.lisp")```, run ```(load "Example.lisp")```
 * You can make changes to the .lisp file and reload as above; definitions will be replaced.